 Reminder: The gate will be down and cars can gain access by license plate scan or by taking a ticket for validation.
 Free parking with either method is ONLY FREE on Wednesday evening from 5 pm until 8 pm and on Friday from 5pm until Sunday at 8pm.
 At all other times, the lot is available for paid parking only.
-The parking lot management will have staff on hand for the Masses this weekend to facilitate the process and keep things running smoothly.
 A number of parishioners have already been using the new system, both ticket validation and license scan, and things have been working well.

 License Plate Scan Access: Enter lot at Ralph McGill Blvd., approach gate, wait 1-2 seconds, gate opens automatically, proceed through gate.
 Exiting works that same way (approach, wait for read, gate opens, proceed).
 IMPORTANT NOTE: Most, but not all, license plate registrations have been entered into the scan system.
 If your plate is not being read, either use the access card if you received one from the parish, or take a ticket and validate it in the vestibule.
 We hope to have all in order shortly and ask your patience.
 Use this License Plate Validation Form to add your license plate to the database.

 Ticket Validation Access: Enter lot at Ralph McGill Blvd., take parking ticket from box at gate, gate will open, proceed to parking lot.
 Before returning to your car, insert parking ticket into one of the validation boxes located in Church vestibule (insert only once).
 On exiting lot, insert validated ticket into box at exit gate.
 Gate will open.